GeoffWilliams/omadapi/README.md

 settings -> maintenance -> backup -> click export, a file will be prepared and then it downloads.

+1. Export settings from Omada UI
-Shut down the pi, flash a new image on an additional SD card and then restore from backup when the new image boots.
+2. Shut down the pi
+3. Flash a new image on an additional SD card
+4. Boot image
+5. **ssh in and set password**
+6. Go to Omada UI and import settings

 If there are problems just swap back to the old SD card.

 ### Option 2 (in-place)

+This process is riskier since your operating on a running device... if upgrade breaks for some reason now you have degraded network _and_ a broken controller.
+Make sure you have a backup before starting.

-Follow the vendor instructions to update the Omada debian package.
-Omadapi is just a regular Linux system so vendor upgrade path should work.
+Omadapi is just a regular Linux system so vendor upgrade path should work so follow tp-link instructions to update the Omada debian package.

 After upgrade, these changes are required to re-apply `omadapi` settings:

 **Post upgrade steps**

-* Replace `/opt/tplink/EAPController/bin/control.sh` with contents of https://github.com/GeoffWilliams/omadapi/blob/omadapi/stageomada/10-omada/files/control.sh (and check yourself for any inc
+1. Replace `/opt/tplink/EAPController/bin/control.sh` with contents of https://github.com/GeoffWilliams/omadapi/blob/omadapi/stageomada/10-omada/files/control.sh (and check yourself for any inc
-* Ensure vendored `mongod` is a symlink to system `mongod`:
+2. Ensure vendored `mongod` is a symlink to system `mongod`:

 ```shell
 mv /opt/tplink/EAPController/bin/mongod /opt/tplink/EAPController/bin/mongod.orig
 ln -s /usr/local/bin/mongod /opt/tplink/EAPController/bin/mongod`
 ```

-...Reboot.

-This process is riskier since your operating on a running device... if upgrade breaks for some reason now you have degraded network _and_ a broken controller.
-Make sure you have a backup before starting.
+3. Reboot

 ## Testing